Paul-Jarvis/windCalibPython/README.md

-Reporting of issues and/or contacting the authors can be achieved through the GitHub repository for the code: https://github.com/Paul-Jarvis/windyPlume/issues - THE CORRECT URL NEEDS TO BE ENTERED HERE.
+Reporting of issues and/or contacting the authors can be achieved through the GitHub repository for the code: https://github.com/Paul-Jarvis/windCalibPython/issues.
 To report an issue, click on the "New issue" icon and leaving a comment.
 If reporting a bug or unexpected behaviour, please provide as much detail as possible, inlcuding a minimal example.
 The authors will make a best endeavour to respond in a reasonable time